open-pioneer/trails-openlayers-base-packages/src/packages/editing/README.md

     });
 ```

-After a successful editing, the map must be refresh manual by refresh the OpenLayers layer instance.
+After a successful editing, the map must be manually refreshed by refreshing the OpenLayers layer instance.

 Example: